mccarthy-m-g/personal-website/content/post/styling-your-cv-for-graduate-school/index.md

 #### Font

 Font determines the style of a typeface.
+I recommend using a standard system font such as Helvetica, Arial, or Times New Roman---these fonts are easy to read and, because they are so commonly used, they will not distract your audience from the content of your CV.
+That said, here is a list of [free fonts](https://www.websiteplanet.com/blog/best-free-fonts/) for commercial and personal use if you need unique fonts for other documents.

 Guide: [Microsoft Word](https://docs.microsoft.com/en-us/typography/fonts/windows_10_font_list), [Apple Pages](https://support.apple.com/en-ca/guide/pages/tane4dc5cd05/mac).